sdasda7777/ScheduleBlock/README.md

 - Lets you set up independent different times for each day.
 - Uses gray color scheme to save your eyes in the night.
 - Reliable, without garbage code or microtransactions.
+- Fully open source, therefore open to new ideas.
-- Perfect for getting your life back together, or just concentrating bit more to achieve what you want.
+- Perfect for improving your concentration.

 ### How to install